daytonaio/enterprise-demo/README.md

 > * [Bitbucket OAuth documentation](https://support.atlassian.com/bitbucket-cloud/docs/use-oauth-on-bitbucket-cloud/)

 ### Guided Deployment
-You can deploy Daytona Enterprise Demo using a guided method provided.
+You can deploy Daytona Enterprise Demo using the guided method.
 This method will prompt you for all the information required to set up Daytona Enterprise Demo on your host machine, subsequently deploying the components required.

 1. Clone this repository to the host machine and run the setup script: